ngjolie/C-short-scripts/README.md

 # C-short-scripts
-a number of simple codes in C that tackles introductory topics in programming
+simple codes in C that tackle introductory topics in programming